dotnet/AspNetCore.Docs/aspnetcore/web-api/handle-errors.md

 > [!WARNING]
 > Don't mark the error handler action method with HTTP method attributes, such as `HttpGet`.
 Explicit verbs prevent some requests from reaching the action method.
 Allow anonymous access to the method if unauthenticated users should see the error.

-Exception Handling Middleware can also provide more detailed content-negotiated output in the Development environment.
-To produce a consistent payload format across all environments:
+Exception Handling Middleware can also be used in the Development environment to produce a consistent payload format across all environments:

 1. In *Program.cs*, register environment-specific Exception Handling Middleware instances: